OpenFn/ConSoSci/docs/5-asana.md

        upsertTask(
                    dataValue('projectid'),...
                    );

-Note: This `projectID` **must be dded** to the second OpenFn Job (the Job that fetches survey responses from Kobo) in order to make this field available to the upsert job.
+ Note: This `projectID` **must be added** to the second OpenFn Job (the Job that fetches survey responses from Kobo) in order to make this field available to the upsert job.

 For the Task name in Asana, we used a combination of (1) the GrievanceID (filled in by the survey respondent) and (2) the unique, auto-generated KoboToolbox ID ( `_id` ).
 This was assigned to the `name` key in the `upsert()` method as follows:

        name: state =>
          `${dataValue('body.GrievanceID')(state)} (KoboID:${dataValue('body._id')(state)})`,

 The `externalId : "name",` key-value pair was included as well, to create a unique reference between a task in Asana and another database, such as cross-referencing an Asana task with a customer record in a CRM.

-Next, a `formatMapping` method was included to map every single Kobo queston field and answer choice (obtained from Kobo `state.data` ) to a corresponding gid in Asana.
+Next, a `formatMapping` method was included in the First Job, to map every single Kobo queston field and answer choice (obtained from Kobo `state.data` ) to a corresponding gid in Asana.
 For example, The *Country* field and its answer options were each mapped to gids as follows:

     Country: '1200158353214078',